Travelling not only enriches you, but broadens your perspective.

 ‘Be a traveller, not a tourist.’
 This is now a new slogan of the youth that looks at travel from a holistic and fulfilling perspective.
 Since air tickets have become cheaper and more accessible, travelling has become a cool new trend.
-Travelling not only enriches you, but also broadens your perspective.
-From spiritual enlightenment to generous joy of giving, travelling is a multi-dimensional experience that makes you richer than what you were before.
+Travelling not only enriches you but also broadens your perspective.
+From spiritual enlightenment to the generous joy of giving, travelling is a multi-dimensional experience that makes you richer than what you were before.

 Here are a few things that I learnt from my travels.

 1. Connect with people and try to understand them

 Homestays are one great way to come closer to culture and tradition.
 Remember, the simpler you are, the more connected to locals you will be.
 Eat at a local café in Italy, savour the complex street food in India or interact with the tribes in Kenya, whatever you do, make sure you break away from the crowd and make a difference.

 I remember, on one of my recent visits to Amsterdam, I stayed in a hostel with a local college-going girl called Sanne.
 We taught each other our native languages.
 We got so well connected, that I often hung around with her girl-gang and partied with them.

 This classical adage holds importance even today.
 Be adaptable to other cultures.
 It is very important to eat with hands in India, bow down with respect in Japan or greet a total stranger with a kiss on his / her cheeks in France.
 Be a culture chameleon.
 These small nitty-gritty may not mean much to you, but they do mean a whole lot for the locals who stay there.
 It pleases them and imbibes confidence in them.
 To be honest, it impresses them.